lyr1cs4n/shortest-path-game/README.md

 4. **Discover the Shortest Path:** Strategically plan your movements to uncover the shortest path from the start point ('s') to the end point ('e') using the BFS algorithm.

-5. **Celebrate Victory:** Successfully navigate the maze to reach the end point, overcoming challenges and obstacles to emerge victorious.

 ## Additional Controls:

 - **Left Click:** Place walls on the maze.